KarTrak: Issue and early development

 KarTrak's development testing occurred in 1961 on the Boston & Maine Railroad, using passenger trains and a gravel train that did not leave the Boston & Maine railroad network.
 Using trains that were always confined to Boston & Maine enabled easy testing, refinement and demonstration the KarTrak system, as cars fitted with the system were always around and their movements known.

-Sylvania early on moved to sell KarTrak to smaller, 'captive' railroad systems.
-Captive railroads, (Note: Some examples of this type a captive railroad include:Black Mesa and Lake Powell Railroad, Deseret Power Railway, Muskingum Electric Railroad.) such as those used to supply coal to a power station on an isolated system were a prime environment, as issues caused by cars not equipped by KarTrak wouldn't occur due to the lack of cars entering or leaving the railroad, and all cars being owned by the railroad in question and thus able to be equipped with labels.
+Sylvania early on moved to sell KarTrak to smaller, "captive" railroad systems.
+Captive railroads, (Note: Some examples of this type a captive railroad include:Black Mesa and Lake Powell Railroad, Deseret Power Railway, Muskingum Electric Railroad.) such as those used to supply coal to a power station on an isolated system were a prime environment, as issues caused by cars not equipped by KarTrak would not occur due to the lack of cars entering or leaving the railroad, and all cars being owned by the railroad in question and thus able to be equipped with labels.
 In three years, 50,000 railroad cars were equipped KarTrak labels.
 This served a dual purpose, allowing Sylvania to generate money to invest in further development of the system, while also denying a foothold to competing car tracking systems.

 KarTrak was also advertised to railroads in publications such as Fortune, and The Wall Street Journal in large, full-page ads pushing the monetary and efficiency benefits.

 By the mid to late 1960s, railroads in North America began searching for a system that would allow them to automatically identify railcars and other rolling stock.
 Through the efforts of the Association of American Railroads (AAR), a number of companies developed automatic equipment identification (AEI) systems.
 The AAR selected four systems for extensive field tests: